0waisAli/Excel-RavenStack-SaaS-Analytics/README.md

 📈 Dashboard Components

 The dashboard (on the Dashboard sheet) is designed for business decision-makers to quickly assess company health and performance.
-It contains four main sections:
+It contains 5 main sections:

 1️⃣ Key Metrics (KPI Cards)